 Outcomes Data: Open Fetal Surgery for Spina Bifida (Myelomeningocele) Repair

-First in the Southwest
+First in Texas

 Below is an overview of The Fetal Center’s clinical outcomes data for the fetal surgical repair of spina bifida.
 The data is compared to the MOMS trial results, which included 183 surgically eligible randomized patients – 80 patients underwent postnatal surgical repair and 78 underwent fetal surgery for spina bifida repair.